pingcap/docs-cn/configure-load-base-split.md

     {{< copyable "sql" >}}

     ```sql
-    show config where type='tikv' and name like '%split.qps-threshold%'
+    show config where type='tikv' and name like '%split.qps-threshold%';
     ```

 - Use TiKV: